EmmaHuntley/GroupProject/Proposal.md

 Aim = To create a game that generates awareness about cyber security and cyber crime.

 Objectives:
-- Research types of cyber crime and cyber security risks.
-- Include real issues
-- Research real events of cyber crime
-- Decide on game idea
-- Decide on platform
-- Decide on games engine
+-Research types of cyber crime and cyber security risks andreal events of cyber crime, and include real issues -Decide on game idea, a platform to put that game on, and which engine or tool kit to make it in.
-- Draw concept art and designs
+-Draw concept art and designs for levels
-- Choose sound assets
+-Choose sound assets
-- Design levels
-- Code AI
-- Code scripts
-- Code event handling
-- Design UI and menus
-- Implement UI and menus
+-Design levels and UI and Menus
-- Test game
+-Code AI, script, event handling, and Ui
-- Produce report
+-Test game and Produce report

 #Related Work (Emma)